 And, the difference these young ladies brought to me?

 And the difference for me?
-I met these amazing ladies who gave me the chance to be a part of their lives for a year; it gave me the confidence I needed to say don’t believe the myths.
-My motto is to see the opportunity in someone, give them a chance and stick with them.
+I met these amazing ladies who gave me the chance to be a part of their lives for a year; it gave me the confidence I needed to say, ‘don’t believe the myths” My ethos is to see the opportunity in someone, give them a chance and stick with them.
 In truth, if we believe in them, then ultimately, we will all achieve actualisation.

 Are you the difference young people in care need?

 Many people who inquire into foster care have abundant experience in caring for children and young people; they are wonderful.
 However, young people need foster carers with the determination and tenacity to deliver actual outcomes.
 But, our Government says that young people will not continue to have care after a certain age, this is wrong.
 However, campaigns take time to gain momentum, and decisions take time to overturn; sadly, the time to find a foster home is now for many young people.

 Verve recruits foster carers for the Not for Profit Charities sector.
 Every penny of profit made is invested back into providing support networks that young people need.
 Furthermore, they invest all profit, not just some, and don’t pay shareholders bonuses and dividends.
 They do what they do because they care.
 For many young people in care, the clock is ticking; we need to get a grip on our teenagers and bring them into our homes, making sure they have equal chances to a safer and better future.